-Co-requisite: DVMA 0091; or ACT Math 17+; or COMPASS Math 38+ Pre-Algebra (30+ Algebra).
+Co-requisite: MATH 0098; or ACT Math 17+; or Compass Algebra 30+; or Accuplacer Elementary Algebra 65+.
 A comprehensive study of suspension systems with emphasis on wheel alignment and suspension rebuilding.
 Topics include principles of geometry necessary to understand the procedures and methods for diagnosis and alignment of steering systems and servicing automotive tire and wheel assemblies including rotating, balancing, and repair.